Batak: Profession

 The traditional occupation of the Batak was agriculture, hunting and farming.
 The great lake of Toba provided vast opportunity for freshwater aquaculture since ancient times.
 Interior rural Batak communities relied heavily on rice farming, horticulture and other plant and commercial crops, and to some extent, acquiring forest products, such as hard wood, plant resin, and wild animals.

 The port of Barus on the western coast of Batak lands has become famous as the source of kapur barus (camphor).
 In ancient times, Batak warriors were often recruited by neighboring Malay courts as mercenaries.
 In the colonial era, the Dutch introduced commercial cash crops, such as coffee, sawit palm oil, and rubber, converting some parts of the Batak land into plantations.

-Throughout the history of modern Indonesia, the Batak community has been a significant contributor.
-Batak people have filled a wide range of occupations, from running modest tire service workshops to serving as state ministers.
-The modern Batak have gravitated towards professions such as attorneys, bus and taxi drivers, mechanics, engineers, singers and musicians, writers and journalists, teachers, economists, scientists, and military officers.
-Important figures such as local king (Sisingamangaraja XII), two Indonesian prime ministers (Amir Syarifuddin Harahap, Burhanuddin Harahap), speakers of the parliament (Zainul Arifin Pohan, Akbar Tanjung), one vice president (Adam Malik Batubara), two governors of the central bank (Darmin Nasution, Arifin Siregar), one attorney general (Marsillam Simanjuntak), and many influential cabinet ministers (Albert Mangaratua Tambunan, Ferdinand Lumbantobing, Luhut Binsar Pandjaitan, M.S.
-Kaban, Tifatul Sembiring), business magnate and entrepreneurs (Chairul Tanjung), legendary military figures with five-star general (Abdul Harris Nasution) and leading-generals (T. B. Simatupang, Maraden Panggabean, Feisal Tanjung) are well-known as prominent persons that shape Indonesian history.
-In Malaysia, some Batak descendants held positions as ministers, such as Saifudin Nasuiton bin Ismail and Senu Abdul Rahman Siregar.